algal/swiftlinux/README.md

 ## What this does.

 These are just scripts which automate the instructions from the Swift website.
 The scripts themselves are pretty self-explanatory.
-The main tricky part is downloading and install a few development dependencies that cannot be installed automatically through apt-get.
+The main tricky part is downloading and installing a few development dependencies that cannot be installed automatically through apt-get.
 These are version 3.6 of clang, and a more current version of cmake.

-Not that, by default, this script builds a _debug_ configuration of the Swift compiler and runs tests.
+Note that, by default, this script builds a _debug_ configuration of the Swift compiler and runs tests.
 That is the effect of the command `utils/build-script -t` in the `go-03-build.sh` script.
 If instead you simply want to build Swift in its _release_ configuration, then instead you should do `utils/build-script -r`.

 ## Compatibility